 Creating allowlists and denylists, which let you fine-tune the way the mail system reacts to messages from certain addresses.

-Updating application databases from Kaspersky update servers and custom sources on schedule and on demand.
+Updating program databases from Kaspersky update servers and custom sources on schedule and on demand.

 Configuring email notifications: